 Hearing loss care at Mayo Clinic

-- Expertise.
-Mayo Clinic specializes in treating difficult cases of hearing loss.
+- Your Mayo Clinic care team.
+Mayo Clinic specializes in assessing and managing difficult cases of hearing loss.
 Each Mayo Clinic location has ear, nose and throat (ENT) specialists (otolaryngologists) and audiologists experienced in treating hearing disorders of all kinds.
-Mayo has sophisticated diagnostic tools and can offer you virtually every treatment option.

-- Latest technology.
-Mayo uses the latest technology to accurately diagnose and treat your problem.
-Mayo Clinic offers a wide selection of hearing aids, many of which are compatible with the latest Bluetooth devices, such as cellphones and other listening devices.
+- Advanced diagnosis and treatment.
+Mayo uses the latest technology to accurately diagnose and treat your hearing loss.
+Mayo Clinic offers a wide selection of hearing aids, many of which are compatible with the latest Bluetooth devices, such as smartphones and other listening devices.

 - Time for you.
 Doctors at Mayo take time to listen to your problem, explain your options and answer your questions.